Alopecia Areata

 Hair Transplant Surgery

-- In cases of severe and permanent hair loss due to alopecia areata, hair transplant surgery may be considered.
+• In cases of severe and permanent hair loss due to alopecia areata, hair transplant surgery may be an option.
 This procedure involves removing healthy hair follicles from one area of the scalp (often the back or sides) and transplanting them to areas of hair loss.
-While not a first-line treatment, hair transplants can offer a permanent solution for those who have not responded to other treatments.
+While this is not the first treatment to consider, it can offer a permanent solution.
+It may be considered by those who have not responded positively to other treatments.

 Conclusion